Zagreb Travel Guide To Croatia’s Capital

 What to bring to Zagreb

 In the winter warm clothes are a necessity!
 Be sure to pack a warm jacket or two to protect against the chilly wind in Zagreb.

-In the summer be sure to bring a swimsuit as you don’t want to miss out on the chance to swim at the beach or lake.
-A beach towel is also recommended unless you plan to purchase one locally.
+In the summer be sure to bring a swimsuit as you don’t want to miss out on the chance to take a dip in the cool water.
+Croatia offers plenty of chances for swimming in either beaches, pools, or lakes.
+A beach towel is also recommended unless you plan to travel light and purchase one locally.

 Also, if you visit the beach it’s best to bring a pair of rubber water shoes with you.
 The beaches in Croatia tend to be a bit rocky so packing rubber shoes are a good way to prevent injury.

 An electric converter is also a necessity!
-Assuming your devices are not continental Europe friendly.
+Assuming your devices are not continental Europe friendly, of course.
 Hotels may have adapters available at a small charge.
-However, if you are a frequent traveler like me it might be wise to invest in a universal travel adapter – it pays for itself in the long run.
+However, if you are a frequent traveler it might be wise to invest in a universal travel adapter – it pays for itself in the long run!

 Thank you for sharing and pinning!

 We hope you found some interesting things to do in Zagreb.
 If you’ve been to the city we would love to hear your thoughts on what you liked or disliked!